braze-inc/braze-docs/_docs/_hidden/private_betas/email_html_react.md

 ![][1]

 {% alert important %}
-While you can still revert to the old HTML editor by clicking **Switch to old HTML editor**, note that the old HTML editor will be deprecated in January 2025.
+While you can still revert to the old HTML editor by clicking **Switch to old HTML editor**, note that the old HTML editor will be removed in January 2024.
 {% endalert %}

 ## How to access the updated editor